Chart Color Schemes

 Maroubra - South's population is slightly older than the national pattern

-Maroubra - South has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 and Australia's figure of 38 years.
+Maroubra - South has a median age of 40, which is higher than Greater Sydney's figure of 37 years and marginally higher than Australia's median age of 38 years.
 The 35-44 age cohort is notably over-represented in Maroubra - South at 16.4%, compared to the Greater Sydney average, while the 15-24 year-olds are under-represented at 11.3%.
-Between 2021 and present, the percentage of the population aged 15-24 has increased from 9.1% to 11.3%, while the percentage of those aged 25-34 has decreased from 15.8% to 15.0%.
-By 2041, demographic modeling suggests that Maroubra - South's age profile will significantly evolve.
+Between 2021 and present, the 15-24 age group has grown from 9.1% to 11.3% of the population.
+Conversely, the 25-34 age cohort has declined from 15.8% to 15.0%.
+By 2041, demographic modeling suggests Maroubra - South's age profile will evolve significantly.
 The 65-74 age cohort is projected to expand by 258 people (25%), from 1,017 to 1,276.
 Notably, the combined 65+ age groups are expected to account for 54% of total population growth, reflecting the area's aging demographic profile.
-Meanwhile, the 0-4 and 35-44 cohorts are projected to experience population declines.
+Meanwhile, the 0-4 and 35-44 cohorts are expected to experience population declines.